 Your treatment at The Edwards Comprehensive Cancer Center will start with you and your doctors and nurses.
-Along the way, your doctor may recommend some of the support services available to you.
-These may include consultations with staff members from the Pharmacy, Food Service, Social Work, Home Health and/or Pastoral Care Counseling.
+Along the way, you may benefit from some of the support services available to you, which are listed below.

 You may meet with a member of the Pharmacy staff to learn more about medications you are taking.
 The pharmacist may advise you about interactions with other drugs or foods.

 Oncology Social Worker

 Michael Hanft, LGSW, an experienced oncology social worker, has the knowledge, skills and compassion to help patients, families and caregivers deal with the experience of facing cancer, from day-to-day practical needs to social, emotional and spiritual issues that arise.
 He is here to assist you at any point during your care.
 Learn more about social work services for cancer patients here or call 304.399.6531.